5 things every woman should know about endometriosis

 You should seek help if you have concerns about your mental health, or if you’ve noticed changes in the way you’re thinking or feeling.

 Your GP will conduct the initial assessment and can provide you with a referral to see a psychologist for up to six Medicare rebatable sessions.
 Once those six sessions are up, you can head back to your GP to ask for a referral for more rebatable sessions, with a maximum of 10 each calendar year.
-Find out more about the different ways you can get help for mental health, without paying a thing.

 Tests to check your risk of cardiovascular disease (which includes conditions such as heart attack and stroke) should be done from age 35 in Aboriginal and Torres Strait Islander adults.
 Other Australians should start having these tests from the age of 45.
 Find out about the six modifiable factors you can address to reduce your lifetime risk of cardiovascular disease.